 - at least one member practicing in a semi-urban or rural community;

-- at least one member from a Faculty of Medicine in the region with expertise in postgraduate medical education and continuing professional development; and
+- at least one member from a Faculty of Medicine in the region with expertise in postgraduate medical education and/or continuing professional development; and

 - at least one and not more than four regional CPD Educators (where such Educators exist in a region; typically the CPD Educator closest to the meeting location attends);

 - one specialty resident from a program in the region who is an affiliate of the Royal College and is identified by Resident Doctors of Canada (RDoC) or Fédération des médecins résidents du Québec (FMRQ).
 In regions for which there are multiple Provinces represented, more than one resident may attend a RAC meeting, however, the voting member shall be the resident representing the province in which the meeting is being held.

 - One Medical Student representative from the region, appointed by the Canadian Federation of Medical Students or, for RAC 4, the Fédération médicale étudiante du Québec.

 1 When appropriate for continuity, the outgoing Chair may remain involved with the RAC as an ex-officio non-voting member for one year, in order to assist with the transition to a new Chair.

 RAC members will have demonstrated interest, experience or expertise in one of the following areas: membership services, member engagement, medical education, continuing professional development, health policy, or governance.